DaveGut/tpLink_Hubitat/README.md

  	Switch (S210, S220).
 Will install as newWiFi device.
 Need developerData to finish development.
   	TRV Device.
 Will install as newWiFi device.
 Need developerData to finish development.

-### Testing by developer.
-The developer did not procure a copy of each device.
-Testing was based on Device Type (i.e., color bulh, dimming bulb, plug, switch.
-For untested devices, commands were derived from available data on gitHub.
-Confidence is high, but not 100%.

 ## Documentation:

 	Installation:
  	App description:
   	Installed Device Information:
    	RSA / AES Security Note:

 GitHub data used in development.
 I greatly appreciate the data provided in the below repositories in getting this implementation completed.